raganwald/raganwald.github.com/_posts/2014-03-31-class-hierarchies-dont-do-that.md

 It's sensible to build an ontology from observation of things like bank accounts.
 That kind of ontology is useful for writing requirements, use cases, tests, and so on.
 But that doesn't mean that it's useful for writing code the code that *implements* bank accounts.

-Classes are the wrong semantic model, and the wisdom of fifty years of experience with them is that there are better ways to compose programs.
+Classes are the wrong semantic model, and the wisdom of forty years of experience with them is that there are better ways to compose programs.

 ### encapsulation